tanajis/myProjects/Heap_Array/README.md

 How To Use This
 ---------------

-#go to project folder Heap_Array
+#Go to project folder Heap_Array

-#run the project
+#Run the project using below cammand/n
 py main.py

-#run the test case
+#run the test case/n
 py tests/heap_array_tests.py